Marker Logo

 Erected 1999 by NiNi Harris.
 (Marker Number I.)

 Location.
 38° 35.545′ N, 90° 13.146′ W. Marker is in St. Louis, Missouri.
 It is in Marine Villa.
-Marker is on Cherokee Street west of Lemp Avenue, on the right when traveling east.
+It is on Cherokee Street west of Lemp Avenue, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1908 Cherokee Street, Saint Louis MO 63118, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-1905 - 09 Cherokee (a few steps from this marker); The Corner Store (a few steps from this marker); 1901 Cherokee (within shouting distance of this marker); The Blacksmith Shop (within shouting distance of this marker); The Wagon House (within shouting distance of this marker); The Elusive Cemetery (within shouting distance of this marker);
+At least 8 other markers are within walking distance of this marker: 1905 - 09 Cherokee (a few steps from this marker); The Corner Store (a few steps from this marker); 1901 Cherokee (within shouting distance of this marker); The Blacksmith Shop (within shouting distance of this marker); The Wagon House (within shouting distance of this marker); The Elusive Cemetery (within

-Photographed By Devry Becker Jones (CC0), April 23, 2019
+Photographed by Devry Becker Jones (CC0), April 23, 2019

 Credits.
 This page was last revised on January 30, 2023.
 It was originally submitted on April 30, 2019, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 217 times since then and 21 times this year.
+This page has been viewed 497 times since then and 29 times this year.
 Photos: 1, 2. submitted on April 30, 2019, by Devry Becker Jones of Washington, District of Columbia.